iamtitouche/DeepRL/1-DQN/DQN/README.md

 The value of epsilon is initialized at a high probability value (often $1$), and is slowly decreased after each game until it reaches a minimum value.

-This method allows, to choose mostly random actions in the first games, and slowly following more and more policy as it becomes more and more accurate.
+This method allows, to choose mostly random actions in the first games, and slowly following more and more the agentpolicy as it becomes more and more accurate.

 ##### The softmax exploration